w3f/polkadot-wiki/docs/learn-governance.md

 #### Adaptive Quorum Biasing

-Polkadot introduces a concept "Adaptive Quorum Biasing", which functions as a lever that the council can use to alter the effective super-majority required to make it easier or more difficult for a proposal to pass in the case that there is no clear majority of voting power backing it or against it.
+Polkadot introduces a concept, "Adaptive Quorum Biasing", which functions as a lever that the council can use to alter the effective super-majority required to make it easier or more difficult for a proposal to pass in the case that there is no clear majority of voting power backing it or against it.

 ![](assets/governance/adaptive-quorum-biasing.png)